simplifiedcourses/simplifiedcourses.github.io/_posts/2023-03-14-evolving-from-the-sip-principle-towards-observable-state.md

 ### Why didn't we open-source this?

 Well, we kinda did...
+It's in the stackblitz, right?
 We just don't maintain it for you.
 We advise our clients to **not install every npm package that they find**, and we allow you to own this small piece of code yourself.
 It's not complex, it's easy to understand, easy to maintain, and you can add functionality as much as you want.
 We will see in a followup article, how we can leverage this principle to create very simple **global state**, where we can optimize the lifecycle by using the **dependency injection system** that Angular offers us.
 There is no need to go to complex state management libraries that request a lot of boilerplate and maintenance.